Karce/gupaxtk/IDEAS.md

 It must estimate external HR, which can be approximative.
 If a user control multiples miners, it could connect all of them to a xmrig-proxy instance.
 Gupaxx could offer this xmrig-instance and control it like it was a normal xmrig instance.
-### Wait for sync to start of xmrig
-If p2pool/node is not yet synced, xmrig can slower them and mine for nothing if it start at the same time.
-We don't want to prevent the user to start xmrig without p2pool, so xmrig could start later only if p2pool is auto started.

 ## Trust-less
 ## Builds